w3c/wai-presentations2all/index.md

 *(Assistive listening devices ([ALDs](#ald){:.termref}), [interpreters](#terps){:.termref}, and ([captioners](#captions){:.termref}) are explained in the [Terminology](#terms) section.)*

 Work with participants and service providers to ensure that important details are taken care of.
-For example, electricity and a screen are provided for the captioning.
-Or microphones and the presenter’s computer sound output is connected to the ALD system.
+For example, a remote captioner can hear the audio clearly, an in-person captioner has the connections they need, and a screen is provided for participants to read the captions.
+Or, microphones and the presenter’s computer sound output is connected to the ALD system.

 ### Arrange for good Internet connection when needed